realyusufismail/Moderationbot-with-other-features/README.md

 # Yusufgamer_Bot
-Note: I am recoding this bot which means this is outdated and i will upload the new version once finished.

-Bot files
+This bot has been updated
+This a moderation discord bot which use javascript.
+I have not finished the help command yet.
+Will do by next week.

+Note: put your bot token in config.json.
+Bot token can be found in discord developer portal

+in package.json change the part which says bot name

 The prefix for the bot is &

-can be used for other discord server but change bot name and also change the bot token in config and in .env

-This project is currently in development in a different ptiviate repositorie.
+Note: This project is currently in development in a different ptiviate repositorie.
 When i finish coding and testing a new feature i will add it here.

+This can be reused and changed as it has a MIT license.

+Author: Yusuf Ismail.

+Fork for reuse